simeononsecurity/simeononsecurity.ch/content/articles/enhancing-security-insider-threat-programs/index.en.md

 Insider threat programs leverage advanced technologies such as user behavior analytics (UBA) and data loss prevention (DLP) solutions to monitor and analyze employee activities.
 These tools can detect anomalous behavior patterns, such as accessing sensitive data outside of normal working hours or copying large amounts of data to external devices.

 In addition to technological solutions, insider threat programs also rely on employee reporting mechanisms.
 Organizations encourage their employees to report any suspicious activities or concerns they may have regarding their colleagues' behavior.
-This collaborative approach enhances the effectiveness of insider threat programs by leveraging the collective knowledge and observations of the workforce.
+This collaborative approach enhances the effectiveness of insider threat programs by using the collective knowledge and observations of the workforce.

 ### Mitigating Risks from Insider Threats